-- A temporary advisory committee composed solely of less than a quorum of the legislative body that serves a limited or single purpose, that is not perpetual, and that will be dissolved once its specific task is completed is not subject to the Brown Act.17 Temporary committees are sometimes called ad hoc committees, a term not used in the Brown Act.
-Examples include an advisory committee composed of less than a quorum created to interview candidates for a vacant position or to meet with representatives of other entities to exchange information on a matter of concern to the agency, such as traffic congestion.18 - Groups advisory to a single decision-maker or appointed by staff are not covered.
+- A temporary advisory committee composed solely of less than a quorum of the legislative body that serves a limited or single purpose, that is not perpetual, and that will be dissolved once its specific task is completed is not subject to the Brown Act.
+18 Temporary committees are sometimes called ad hoc committees, a term not used in the Brown Act.
+Examples include an advisory committee composed of less than a quorum created to interview candidates for a vacant position or to meet with representatives of other entities to exchange information on a matter of concern to the agency, such as traffic congestion.19 - Groups advisory to a single decision-maker or appointed by staff are not covered.
 The Brown Act applies only to committees created by formal action of the legislative body and not to committees created by others.
 A committee advising a superintendent of schools would not be covered by the Brown Act.
-However, the same committee, if created by formal action of the school board, would be covered.19 - Q. A member of the legislative body of a local agency informally establishes an advisory committee of five residents to advise her on issues as they arise.
+However, the same committee, if created by formal action of the school board, would be covered.20 - Q. A member of the legislative body of a local agency informally establishes an advisory committee of five residents to advise her on issues as they arise.
 Does the Brown Act apply to this committee? - A. No, because the committee has not been established by formal action of the legislative body. - Q. During a meeting of the city council, the council directs the city manager to form an advisory committee of residents to develop recommendations for a new ordinance.
 The city manager forms the committee and appoints its members; the committee is instructed to direct its recommendations to the city manager.
-Does the Brown Act apply to this committee? - A. Possibly, because the direction from the city council might be regarded as a formal action of the body notwithstanding that the city manager controls the committee. - Individual decision makers who are not elected or appointed members of a legislative body are not covered by the Brown Act.
-For example, a disciplinary hearing presided over by a department head or a meeting of agency department heads are not subject to the Brown Act since such assemblies are not those of a legislative body.20 - County central committees of political parties are also not Brown Act bodies.21
+Does the Brown Act apply to this committee? - A. Possibly, because the direction from the city council might be regarded as a formal action of the body, notwithstanding that the city manager controls the committee.

+- Individual decision-makers who are not elected or appointed members of a legislative body are not covered by the Brown Act.
+For example, a disciplinary hearing presided over by a department head or a meeting of agency department heads is not subject to the Brown Act since such assemblies are not those of a legislative body.21 - Public employees, each acting individually and not engaging in collective deliberation on a specific issue, such as the drafting and review of an agreement, do not constitute a legislative body under the Brown Act, even if the drafting and review process was established by a legislative body.22 - County central committees of political parties are also not Brown Act bodies.23